-We have assessed how the quality and timeliness of the administration services, including core financial transaction processing, provided to the Firm's pathway investors compare to other sufficiently similar investment pathway arrangements.
+We have assessed how the quality and timeliness of the administration services, including core transaction processing, provided to the Firm's pathway investors compare to other sufficiently similar investment pathway arrangements.

-This assessment identified that the administration services provided to the Firm's pathway investors over 2021 were average amongst the comparator group.
+This assessment identified that the administration services provided to the Firm's pathway investors over 2022 were average relative to the comparator group.